What is anchor text?

 This type of anchor text is the most SEO-friendly as it also includes the desired words the linked page tries to target.

 Remember: You should be very careful if you try to manipulate the anchor texts to contain your important keywords – Google may detect it and penalize your website.
-Don’t forget that any type of link building is against Google’s guidelines.
+Don’t forget that any type of unethical link building is against Google’s guidelines.

 Branded anchor text contains the name of your brand or your domain.